abdealijivaji/HMM_parser/README.md

 # HMM_parser

-Trying to create a tool for parsing HMMer output with all columns included
+Trying to create a tool for parsing HMMer3 output with all columns included

 This has been as part of a pet project of mine to develop my python skills.
 For any issues/suggestions, please create an issue on GitHub or feel free to email me at [abdeali\@vt.edu](mailto:abdeali@vt.edu){.email}